ajstrongdev/heplang/README.md

 - [ ] Ability to read and compile .hep files
 - [ ] Functions
 - [ ] While/For statements/loops
+- [ ] Give features to the build.egg file in compling to handle multiple .hep files at once.

 ## Documentation